hmrguez/Hermes/docs/literature_review.typ

 batch processing and real-time stream processing techniques.
 This hybrid approach aims to address the challenges associated with processing big data by providing a scalable, fault-tolerant, and low-latency system capable of analyzing both historical and real-time data.
-As it is usual with real time data streaming, input data comes in the form of Apache Kafka (generally), due to its fast times and low latency
+As it is usual with real time data streaming, input data comes in the form of Apache Kafka (generally), due to its fast times and low latency @marz @compendium @fundamentals-lambda-kappa

 #figure(
-    image("images/lambda.svg"),
+    image("images/lambda.png"),
     caption: [
         Lambda Architecture
     ]